addr2data/aws-certification-prep/exercises/ex-001_GettingStarted.rst

 	git clone git@github.com:addr2data/aws-certification-prep.git

-If you don't your SSH keys set up on GitHub, you can use HTTP.
+If you don't your SSH keys set up on GitHub, you can use HTTP instead.

 .. code-block::